 The latest in the productive suite from Microsoft is Office 2016 – with touch support and a hoard of features in each desktop application and web apps.
 Check out the list of new features in Office 2016 if you haven’t already.

 Since Office 365 user accounts belonging to individuals and small businesses have automatically been upgraded to Office 2016, they don’t have much to do.
 They may omit deployment of Office 2016 as standalone applications on their computers.
 The web apps are compatible with Office 2013 and Office 2010 so there is no hurry except if you want to get the full experience and features of Office productivity suite all the time – online or offline.
 The article is more oriented towards enterprise versions of Office 2016 and is aimed at IT admins.
 Check out the deployment options for Office 2016.

-The type of consumer you are, is determined by the Office 365 plans you have bought.
-For individual and student Office 365 plans, you will be considered Current Branch and will receive all types of updates as soon as they are available.
-If you have the Office Pro Plus plan, for example, you will be treated as Current Branch for Business user and will get one security update per month and three feature updates per year.
+The type of consumer you are is determined by the Office 365 plans you have bought.
+For individual and student Office 365 plans, you will be considered the Current Branch and will receive all types of updates as soon as they are available.
+If you have the Office Pro Plus plan, for example, you will be treated as Current Branch for Business users and will get one security update per month and three feature updates per year.

-Besides the security and feature updates, there could be zero day updates that may arise in future that will be made available to both branches alike.
+Besides the security and feature updates, there could be zero-day updates that may arise in the future that will be made available to both branches alike.

 NOTE: If you do install Office 2016 locally for use with Office 365, it becomes better as there won’t be formatting issues.
 Though compatible with older versions of Office, Office 365 web apps do not provide all the features available in the standalone app.
 It may sometimes create issues with formatting etc.

-Microsoft Office Blog is offering some script templates that you may customize or use directly for deployment of 2016.
+Microsoft Office Blog is offering some script templates that you may customize or use directly for the deployment.
 Here is the link to Office 2016 deployment scripts.

 - Tags: Deployment